GravitoLtd/gravitoltd.github.io/docs/Gravito_Intelligent_CMP/advanced/Google_consent_mode_v2.md

 - **Login** to the Gravito Admin Portal.
 - Click on the **"CMP"** tab.
 - Select the Gravito CMP from the option.
-- On the CMP Config listing page, click the **"New"** button to create a new CMP.
+- On the CMP Config listing page, click the **"New Configuration"** button to create a new CMP Config.
 - Fill in the **basic information**, then click **Next** at the bottom-left corner.
 - On the **Consent Category** page:
   - **Tick the checkbox** labeled **"Use GCMv2"**.